Patrick Leahy Burlington International Airport: 2000s

-In 2000 JetBlue started flying to BTV, serving JFK.
+In 2000, JetBlue started flying to BTV, serving JFK.

 In November 2001 the TSA imposed heightened security procedures at all airports.
 Before 9/11, security at BTV was a minor part of the annual budget and operations.
 The airport's security needs were handled by a small team of Burlington Police Department officers.
 Today, at BTV and all U.S. airports, security is managed by TSA, an agency of the Department of Homeland Security.

-Since 2000 $24 million in renovations and expansion has been invested at Burlington.
-In 2008, the airport authority completed a $15 million expansion project which added five gates (four with boarding bridges) and customer service areas, plus a 948-space parking garage and an elevated connected walkway.

 The airport set a local record in July 2008 when 759,154 passengers flew from Burlington, the first time the figure crossed 700,000.
 However, FAA data from 2015 showed a decrease to 598,494 total enplaned, a significant decrease given stronger regional competition due to the increasing popularity of the recently constructed and renovated Plattsburgh International Airport in Plattsburgh, NY.

 The airport serves its metropolitan area, which contained over 219,433 residents as of 2019 U.S. census estimates.
 Due to the relatively small size of the market, airlines mostly fly regional airliners on their Burlington routes.
 Among these are Bombardier CRJ-200, CRJ-700, and CRJ-900 and Embraer ERJ-145 and ERJ-175 regional jets operated by most of the major carriers.
 United Airlines, Delta Air Lines and American Airlines notably fly some of the only daily flights using mainline aircraft.
-Currently, the largest scheduled passenger planes to fly out of Burlington are Airbus A320 and Boeing 737 flown by United Airlines, A320s flown by Delta Air Lines and A319s flown to PHL flown year-round by American Airlines.
+Currently, the largest scheduled passenger planes to fly out of Burlington are Airbus A320 and Boeing 737 family aircraft flown by United Airlines, A320s flown by Delta Air Lines and A319s flown to PHL flown year-round by American Airlines.
 Denver, Colorado, is the farthest destination served by any airline out of BTV.